About Learn & Grow

-- Training and coaching for classroom teachers to create healthy, safe, child directed, and engaging learning environments to support children’s development.
+- Training and technical assistance for classroom teachers to create healthy, safe, child directed, and engaging learning environments to support children’s development.

-- Training and coaching for administrators to support program management & culture and business practices designed to retain and recruit staff.
+- Training and technical assistance for administrators to support program management & culture and business practices designed to retain and recruit staff.

 - Provide financial awards to support professional development, purchase of materials and/or equipment, or other quality expenses.